Reforming Research Assessment

 Closing remarks

-Moderator Mr. Nick Ishmael-Perkins and Chair of the Conference Prof. David Budtz Pedersen will present take aways as well as wrap-up the conference with the panelists:
+Chair of the Conference Prof. David Budtz Pedersen will present take aways as well as wrap-up the conference with the panelists:

-- Prof. Henk Kummeling, Chair CoARA
+- Prof. Henk Kummeling, Chair, CoARA

 - Dr. Lidia Borrell-Damián, Secretary General, Science Europe